Get E-Book

 ee.emit('test'); // "second" still fires

 The second listener fires even though the first listener removed itself.
-The emit() call iterates over a snapshot of the listeners that existed when emit() was invoked.
-Listeners added during an emit() don't fire for the current emission - they'll fire on the next one.
+The in-progress emit() behaves as if it is iterating over the listener set that existed when emit() was invoked.
+Listeners added during an emit() do not fire for the current emission; they are visible on the next one.

 Arguments and Return Value

 emit() passes all arguments after the event name directly to each listener.
-No cloning, no wrapping, no intermediate object.
-If you pass an object as an argument, every listener receives the same object reference.
-Mutating it in one listener affects all subsequent listeners:
+There is no cloning, wrapping, or intermediate object.
+If you pass an object as an argument, every listener receives the same object reference, so mutating it in one listener affects the listeners that run later:

 ee.on('req', (ctx) => { ctx.modified = true; });